Congratulations to Luna Lab co-founder Ellen Reid on her 2019 Pulitzer Prize for her opera p r i s m!

 - Performance opportunity in New York City as part of the Face the Music concert season

 - High-quality recording of their work

-- Instant access to a network of professional performers and composers as well as the chance to meet other aspiring young female composers.
+- Instant access to a network of professional performers and composers as well as the chance to meet other aspiring young female, non-binary, and gender non-conforming composers.

 Luna Composition Lab is divided into three cycles within Face the Music's own season.
-Over the course of the three cycles, young female composers will create a new piece of music to be performed at a concert the end of the third cycle.
+Over the course of the three cycles, Luna Lab Fellows will create a new piece of music to be performed at a concert the end of the third cycle.